Michigan: Education

 Michigan's education system serves nearly 1.4 million K-12 students in public schools as of the 2024–25 school year.
 In 2008–09, more than 124,000 students attend private schools and an uncounted number are homeschooled under certain legal requirements.
 The public school system had a $14.5 billion budget in 2008–09.
 From 2009 to 2019, over 200 private schools in Michigan closed, partly due to competition from charter schools.
 In 2022, U.S. News & World Report rated three Michigan high schools among the nation's 100 best: City High Middle School (18th), the International Academy of Macomb (21st), and the International Academy (52nd).
 Washtenaw International High School ranked 107th.

 The University of Michigan is Michigan's oldest higher educational institution and among the oldest research universities in the nation.
 It was founded in 1817, 20 years before Michigan Territory achieved statehood.
 Kalamazoo College is the state's oldest private liberal arts college, founded in 1833 by a group of Baptist ministers as the Michigan and Huron Institute.
 From 1840 to 1850, the college operated as the Kalamazoo Branch of the University of Michigan.
 Methodist settlers in Spring Arbor Township founded Albion College in 1835.
 It is the state's second-oldest private liberal arts college.

 Michigan Technological University is the first post-secondary institution in the Upper Peninsula of Michigan, founded in 1885 as the Michigan Mining School.
 Eastern Michigan University was founded in 1849 as the Michigan State Normal School for the training of teachers.
 It was the nation's fourth-oldest normal school and the first U.S. normal school outside New England.
 In 1899, the Michigan State Normal School became the nation's first normal school to offer a four-year curriculum.
 Michigan State University was founded in 1855 as the nation's first agricultural college.

 The Carnegie Foundation classifies eight of the state's institutions (Michigan State University, Michigan Technological University, Eastern Michigan University, Wayne State University, Central Michigan University, Western Michigan University, Oakland University, University of Michigan) as research universities.

-The state of Michigan has six MD-granting medical schools: Central Michigan University College of Medicine, University of Michigan Medical School, Michigan State University College of Human Medicine, Oakland University William Beaumont School of Medicine, Wayne State University School of Medicine, and Western Michigan University Homer Stryker M.D.
+The state of Michigan has six MD-granting medical schools: Covenant HealthCare College of Medicine at Central Michigan University, University of Michigan Medical School, Michigan State University College of Human Medicine, Oakland University William Beaumont School of Medicine, Wayne State University School of Medicine, and Western Michigan University Homer Stryker M.D.
 School of Medicine.
 Additionally, Michigan is home to five American Bar Association accredited law schools: Michigan State University College of Law, Cooley Law School, University of Detroit Mercy School of Law, University of Michigan Law School, and Wayne State University Law School.

+In 2006, the University Research Corridor in Michigan was formed with the University of Michigan, Michigan State University, and Wayne State University as members.
+It was renamed Research Universities for Michigan in May 2025, adding Michigan Technological University as its first new member.